 Overview of common law trademarks

 A trademark is any combination of words, images, and other design elements that identifies a business’s goods or services.
-A business obtains ownership rights in a trademark simply by using it in commerce.
-Those rights entitle the business to exclusive use of that trademark within the specific geographic area.
+A business can obtain some limited ownership rights in a trademark simply by using it in commerce.
+Those rights entitle the business to exclusive use of that trademark, however only within the geographic area in which the business operates.
 In other words, the business may prevent others from using the same mark in the same area.
 Lawyers refer to these rights as a “common law trademark”.

 Geographic limitation of common law trademarks

 Common law trademark rights exist only in the geographic area in which the business engages in commerce.
 This geographic limitation potentially puts a growing business in danger of having its trademark usurped.
 For example, a popular Hudson Valley pizzeria that uses a distinctive logo and hopes to franchise nationally, cannot necessarily rely on common law trademark rights to prevent a Philadelphia pizzeria from using the same logo.